GDSC-DSI/Schedura/README.md

 This project proposes an “Attendance Manager System” which also has a “Digital Time Table” in it.
 </p>
 <p>
-The attendance manager system allows students to track their attendance in any subject of their choice.
+The attendance management system allows students to track their attendance in any subject of their choice.
 They just have to add the subject of their choice and mark attended or missed for each class they have.
-Then app will automatically generate and display a progress bar indicating their attendance percentage.
+Then the app will automatically generate and display a progress bar indicating their attendance percentage.
 </p>
 <p>
-The digital time table takes data from user like – year, branch & semester.
+The digital timetable takes data from users like – year, branch & semester.
 Then it fetches & displays the timetable for the given data.
-Students get their class schedule in few clicks, that too in a hassle-free manner.
+Students get their class schedule in a few clicks, that too in a hassle-free manner.
 </p>
 <!--
 <p><h2><a id="index3"></a>👨‍💻 Functionality & Concepts use :</h2></p>